ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ---

-## SECTION 22 â€” Complete Phase 04 Mastery Checklist
+## SECTION 22 — Complete Phase 04 Mastery Checklist

 You are ready to move to Phase 05 when you can answer every item below **without looking at these notes**: